nj-dunn/mbtamap/README.md

 # MBTA LED Project

-I needed to cover up some of my wallspace, so this is a quick project to query
+I needed to cover up some of my wallspace, so this is a quick project to query the MBTA API for the current whereabouts of all T trains, and light up some LEDs

 ## Prerequisites (Simulator)
 - Install correct version of python (recommend pyenv - https://github.com/pyenv/pyenv)